 In this section

 Haemangioma, also known as a strawberry birthmark or strawberry naevus, is the most common tumour that occurs during childhood.
 Haemangiomas are usually not present at birth though there may be a small red mark at the site.
 Within one to four weeks of birth, they grow rapidly.
-They reach their peak size around four to nine months of age before slowly going away (‘involuting’) over several years.
+They reach their peak size around four to twelve months of age before slowly going away (‘involuting’) over several years.
 Sometimes they go away completely, but more often they leave some mark on the skin.
 There are other, much less common forms of haemangioma, which can behave differently.

 Vascular malformations are not as common as haemangiomas.
-They consist of abnormal concentrations of one or other type of blood vessel in one part of the body.
+They consist of abnormal concentrations of one or more types of blood vessel in one part of the body.
 We believe that they are generally present at birth.
 If they are underneath the skin, they may not be noticed until later in childhood when they may become painful or larger.
 Typically they do not grow in the way that haemangiomas do, but increase in size in proportion to the child as the child grows.
 If not treated they usually remain lifelong.

 There are several different types of vascular malformation: